-HSTC 2105.03: The Life, Science and Philosophy of Albert Einstein relativity revolutionized both modern physics and philosophy.
+HSTC 2105.03: The Life, Science and Philosophy of Albert Einstein

+In 1999 Time Magazine named Albert Einstein "Person of the Century" for the impact his scientific work had not only on physics, but also on culture in general.
+In this course, we will explore how Einstein's proof of the existence of atoms, his belief in light particles (the photons), and his application of the famous principle of relativity revolutionized both modern physics and philosophy.
 We will also pay attention to the main events of Einstein's life (his divorce, the rise of Nazism in Germany, etc. Einstein's pacifism and Zionism, his attitude toward religion, his personal relationships with other scientists such as Poincaré, Bohr, etc.) to understand the personal, social and cultural contexts in which these revolutionary theories were developed.